- 1-1/4 cups sugar

 - Pour into jars or freezer containers, leaving 1/2-in. headspace.
 Cool.
 Cover with lids; refrigerate or freeze.
 Yield: 3 cups filling for one pie.

-- To make pie: Line a 9-in. pie plate with bottom pastry; add filling.
+- To make pie: Preheat oven to 375°.
+Line a 9-in. pie plate with bottom pastry; add filling.
 (If filling is frozen, thaw in the refrigerator overnight.)
 Flute edges of pastry.
-Bake at 375° for 45 minutes or until crust is golden brown and filling is bubbly.
+Bake 45 minutes or until crust is golden brown and filling is bubbly.
 Cover edges during the last 20 minutes to prevent overbrowning.

 - Meanwhile, cut remaining pastry into 12-14 large stars and 16-18 small stars; place on an ungreased baking sheet.

-- Bake at 375° for 8-10 minutes or until golden brown.
+- Bake at 375° 8-10 minutes or until golden brown.
 Remove to wire rack to cool.
 Sprinkle with confectioners' sugar.
 Place stars randomly over cooled pie.
-Sprinkle edges of pie with confectioners; sugar.
-Yield: 3 cups filling for one pie.
+Sprinkle edges of pie with confectioners' sugar.
+Yield: 6-8 servings.

 Sort By :